A Behaviour and Disease Model of Testing and Isolation: Introduction

 \subsection{Background}

 From early in the history of infectious disease modelling, it was clear that the broad mathematical approaches used to model pathogen transmission could also be used to model social transmission such as the spread of rumours or behaviours, and that there were important specific differences between social and viral spreading, theoretically and empirically \cite{Daley:1965,Centola:2010}.
 As data availability and quality from outbreaks improved, empirical evidence for the impact of behavioural response on infection spread increased, particularly during the 2004 SARS epidemic \cite{Cori:2009}.
-A particularly influential 2009 paper by Funk et al. \cite{Funk:2009} (with over 800 citations at the time of writing) explicitly coupled mechanistic models of infection and behavioural response to infection.
-Even in 2010, a systematic review of approaches to this problem had 85 citations in its bibliography \cite{Funk:2010}.

-In the last 15 years there has been significant work on the interaction of behaviour and epidemics including theoretical analyses \cite{Poletti:2009, Kiss:2010}, consideration of social network structure and demographics \cite{Kamp:2010}, and attempts to elucidate prototypical models combining both mechanisms \cite{Perra:2011}.
-A dedicated monograph on behavioural dynamics was published in 2013 \cite{Manfredi:2013}, and a further review paper in 2015 \cite{Wang:2015}.
+A prominent 2009 paper by Funk \textit{et al.} \cite{Funk:2009} influenced much subsequent research by providing a framework to consider the interaction of viral and behavioural spreading.
+In the last 15 years there has been significant progress on modelling the interaction of behaviour and epidemics including theoretical analyses \cite{Poletti:2009, Kiss:2010}, consideration of social network structure and demographics \cite{Kamp:2010}, and attempts to elucidate prototypical models combining both mechanisms \cite{Perra:2011}.
+An early review of the field was published in 2010 \cite{Funk:2010}, a dedicated monograph on behavioural dynamics was published in 2013 \cite{Manfredi:2013}, and a further review paper in 2015 \cite{Wang:2015}.
 Spreading of behaviour continues to inspire mathematical developments, for example development of differential equation systems with cubic and higher-order interaction terms \cite{House:2011}, use of multiplex network theory \cite{daSilva:2019}, and investigation of paradoxical behaviour \cite{Kolok:2025}.
 The COVID-19 pandemic, seeing significant impacts from behaviour, also saw attempts to advance this field \cite{Gozzi:2024}.

-Despite this activity, important challenges remain in developing a generalised model of epidemiological and behavioural dynamics, including balancing model complexity, interpretability and capability to validate them with empirical data \cite{Hill:2024}.
+Despite this progress, important challenges remain in developing a generalised model of epidemiological and behavioural dynamics, including balancing model complexity, interpretability and capability to validate them with empirical data \cite{Hill:2024}.
 And at the same time, few models have attempted to capture \textit{specific} behaviours, preferring to adopt an intervention-agnostic approach.